Guilhermeslucas/terraform-azurerm-mariadb/README.md

 ```

 ## Credits
-To create this reposiotry, I followed the patterns and practices from the
+To create this repository, I followed the patterns and practices from the
 [postgresql module for Azure](https://github.com/Azure/terraform-azurerm-postgresql/).
 If you are willing to develop a terraform module, this repo is a nice way to start.